instancio/instancio/website/docs/user-guide.md

 # Quickcheck

-!!! warning "`instancio-quickcheck` is an experimental module"
+!!! warning "`instancio-quickcheck` is deprecated and will be removed in version 5."

 The `instancio-quickcheck` module adds support for property-based testing, a flavour of writing test cases inspired by [QuickCheck: a lightweight tool for random testing of Haskell programs](https://dl.acm.org/doi/10.1145/351240.351266) paper.
 This style focuses on automation